 2. Reduce the concentration of poverty in particular geographic areas.
 To say it another way, help open and reward avenues for the not-so-poor geographic areas to accept and mentor some lower-income households.
 Make lower-income neighborhoods so compelling in their attractiveness that middle-income people want to live there, providing you can do that without displacement.
 Look for innovative and winning solutions to concentrated poverty.

-3. Reduce urban sprawl, because by so doing you reduce transportation, environmental, and communication costs, and contribute to understanding and equal opportunity across economic, social, and ethnic lines.
+3. Reduce urban sprawl, because by so doing you reduce transportation, environmental, and communication costs, and you also contribute to understanding and equal opportunity across economic, social, and ethnic lines.

 The link on the main navigation menu of this site takes you to pages about regional factors that overwhelm local communities, including sprawl.

-4. Share revenues from real estate and sales taxes so that governments have an equitable distribution of resources for the public sector.
+4. Share revenues from real estate, income, and sales taxes so that governments have an equitable distribution of resources for the public sector.
 Regional revenue sharing may be necessary to bring failing school districts up to par as well.

 Revenue pooling also reduces senseless competition for shopping centers, often built using tax increment financing or other public subsidy, and big box stores that are built to self-destruct within 10 to 15 years.